megan91292/dsc-mod-1-project-v2-1-onl01-dtsc-ft-041320/README.md

 <h2>Data Description</h2>
-The Repo is split up into 4 folders and the main section
+The Repo is split up into 5 folders

 ```
-Main Section - Contains .ipynb files of all questions
+Questions:
 * Question 1 - Correlation between Budget and Revenue.ipynb
 * Question 2 - Does ROI change based on budget categories.ipynb
 * Question 3 - Does the day of the week and month of release affect gross revenue?.ipynb